ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 ---
-title: "Eight (more) ways to get the most out of DDEV-Local"
+title: "Eight (more) ways to get the most out of DDEV"
 pubDate: 2018-12-06
 modifiedDate: 2020-02-05
 summary: A look at some useful and often-overlooked DDEV features.